Roger-luo/CLI.jl/README.md

 # CLI

 CLI.jl is a library for automatically generating command line interfaces from absolutely Julia object.
 Is is highly inspired by [python-fire](https://github.com/google/python-fire).
 But thanks to Julia's powerful metaprogramming, we are able to do this in a much easier way.
 CLI.jl make use of Julia's metaprogramming and multiple dispatch feature.
-It converts amost everything to CLI commands.

 ## Features

 - modular implementation
-- converts most of the julia objects to CLI commands
+- compile to binary with [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl)

 # Installation